racedisparityaudit/style-guide/measure-page.md

 Include information about the following if they apply to your data:

-* sample size , including limitations on covering the whole population
+* sample size, including limitations on covering the whole population
 * collection methods, including sample selection and possible sample biases
 * response rates, and non-response biases
 * whether any significance tests were done (for example, overlapping intervals or t tests) and how they were done